JayNewstrom/JsonDelight/README.md

 Overview
 --------
-A predictable and fast json parser that doesn't use reflection for Android.
+A predictable and fast json parser that uses minimal reflection for Android.
 Define your models in json - The library will generate models, serializers, and deserializers automatically at build time.

 How fast is it?